1Px-Vision/Vision-Based-Off-Road-Hazard-Detection-for-Freespace-Navigation/Project_Track_an_Object_in_3D_Space/README.md

 ## FP.3 Associate keypoint matches with bounding boxes

+Lines 133-142 in **camFusion_Student.cpp** contain a function that processes each bounding box by iterating through all matched keypoint pairs in an image.
+If a keypoint is located within the region-of-interest (ROI) of the current frame's bounding box, the keypoint match is linked to the current BoundingBox data structure.

 ## FP.4 Compute mono camera-based TTC

 ## FP.5 Performance evaluation, lidar outliers